 How do I benefit from the ‘zero tariff’ for customs duties?

 in order to benefit from the EU-UK Trade Agreement ‘zero tariff’ (zero Customs duties), it is essential that you provide evidence of the country of origin in the Commercial or Pro-forma Invoice for shipments to businesses and consumers.
 This can be achieved using the statement below for UK or EU goods fulfilling the relevant rules of origin requirements.
 It is important that this information is supplied pre-clearance.

 The exporter of the products covered by this document (Exporter Reference No.*) declares that, except where otherwise clearly indicated, these products are of ... preferential origin.

 The goods Country of Origin must be calculated and recorded accurately, and it is the responsibility of the shipper to do this.

 *: The Exporter Reference No. is required for all UK to EU shipments (this reference is your GB EORI number).
 For shipments from the EU to the UK, the Exporter Reference No. (this reference is your REX number) is only required where the value of the shipment exceeds 6,000 EUR / £5,700.

 **: may be omitted if the information is contained on the document itself

 E-commerce for webshops

-After Brexit, your shipments to the UK will become dutiable.
-This will naturally also apply when your customers return the shipment.
-With the Easy Returns service, DHL Express ensures that the returning goods re-enter the EU without payment of duties.
-Quickly and easily!
+When you ship to UK customers, these shipments are dutiable.
+Of course, this also applies when your customers return shipments.
+With the Easy Returns service, DHL Express ensures that the returned goods are re-imported into the EU without payment of customs duties.
+Fast and easy!